Opportunities for Analytics in Media

 - Play Duration – Sum of time of actual playback across all plays.
-This excludes ad play duration, forwards, rewinds, repeat playback and pauses.
+This excludes ad play duration, forwards, rewinds, repeat playback, and pauses.

-- Video Concurrency gives the real time count of the no. of video playbacks being made for a particular video title at any given instant.
+- Video Concurrency gives the real-time count of the no. of video playbacks being made for a particular video title at any given instant.

 While a publisher focuses on ensuring engagement with the content and generating advertising revenue, advertisers seek assurance that viewers have actively engaged with the advertising.
-The ability to analyze minute by minute viewership will help answer a number of questions.
+The ability to analyze minute-by-minute viewership will help answer a number of questions.
 For example,

-- For TV channels, music streaming sites and OTT platforms that are predominantly dependent on subscription revenue, retaining subscribers is essential.
+- For TV channels, music streaming sites, and OTT platforms that are predominantly dependent on subscription revenue, retaining subscribers is essential.
 It is therefore important to determine viewer/ listener engagement with content and the app (as these can help predict and manage customer churn)

 - How was the viewing behavior – was the viewing continuous or with a lot of pauses or switches?
 Did the viewers pay attention to the content or were they distracted?

-Advertising exposure is a part of all audience measurement datasets such as Linear TV, Ad supported OTT, Online streaming and Mobile.
+Advertising exposure is a part of all audience measurement datasets such as Linear TV, Ad-supported OTT, Online streaming, and Mobile.
 Analytics using advertising data is essential as marketers spend billions of dollars on it.

 - Understanding the optimal frequency of exposure to a particular campaign and the corresponding return on investment from different media (to sales and shifts in brand measures) is especially important.

 - Sometimes advertising exposure is not obvious as brands are often integrated into the content.
 In an online video environment, such brand integrations can be delivered dynamically.
-AI allows us to do both – deliver such advertising in a contextual environment as well as measure any exposure to it
+AI allows us to do both – deliver such advertising in a contextual environment as well as to measure any exposure to it

 - Addressable advertising allows ad serving companies to deliver highly targeted advertising (based on demographics, affluence, interests, context, and location) to viewers.
 Thus, different households watching the same show on the same channel can be served different ads.
 The role of analytics here is to be able to determine these targeting parameters

-The analytics capability – to process, visualize and interpret all such audience data can help publishers drive subscription and/or advertising revenues, advertisers to optimize their investments and content creators to maximize monetization of their content.
+The analytics capability – to process, visualize and interpret all such audience data can help publishers drive subscription and/or advertising revenues, advertisers to optimize their investments, and content creators to maximize monetization of their content.